dabuchera/Building-on-Bitcoin-Hackathon/README.md

 - To upload a new file or text you can head to the ```/upload``` tab.
 - Public files will not be encrypted.
-- Private files (not public) will be encrypted and can only be accessed with the connected account the file was uploaded with.
+- Private files (not public) will be encrypted and can only be accessed with the connected account that uploaded the file.

 | ![upload.png](/readme-img/upload.png) |
 |:--:|